xmartlabs/blog/_posts/2022-09-20-supabase_offline_with_stock_and_floor.md

 ---

 [Supabase] is one of the most well-known open-source [Firebase] alternatives.
-Although a lot of Firebase features are implemented by it, there's one that I miss a lot, **the offline support for the real-time database**.
+Although Supabase implements many Firebase features, one that I constantly crave is Flutter's **offline support for the real-time database**.

-In this post, we will cover how can we can use a local database for catching [Supabase] data using [Stock], a dart package used to combine multiple data sources and get one data `Stream`.
+In this blog post, we’ll cover how you can use a local database as a [Supabase] cache using [Stock], a dart package that combines multiple data sources and gets one data `Stream`.
-However, these concepts and ideas can be applied to multiple/different situations, such as adding offline support when you are using a Rest API.
+However, you can apply these concepts and ideas to diverse situations, such as adding offline support when using a Rest API.

-To show how we can achieve that, in this blog post we will create a simple app, which lists all open-source Xmartlabs' projects, showing how [Stock] helps us to get excellent results.
+To show how we can achieve that, we'll create a simple app that lists all of Xmartlabs' open-source projects, demonstrating how [Stock] helps us get excellent results.

-# Arch Overview
+# Architecture Overview

-Despite we want to build a simple app, we'll use the repository pattern, one of the most used patterns in Flutter nowadays.
+Although we want to build a simple app, we'll use the repository pattern, one of the most used patterns in Flutter nowadays.
-If you don't know it, I recommend you check [this blog][repository_blog].
+If you don't know about it, I suggest checking out [this blog][repository_blog].

-We will have 2 data sources, a remote and a local data source that will be combined by [Stock] in the repository.
+We will have two data sources, a remote and a local data source, which [Stock] will combine in the repository.

-As we want to use the real-time database, we'll use the [Supabase fluter package].
+Because we want to use the real-time database, we'll use the [Supabase fluter package].
-Although the package provides a lot of features, Supabase also can be used as a REST API.
+Although the package provides many features, you can use Supabase as a REST API.

+Your local database will store this data.
-This data will be cached in a local database, in our case, we'll use [Floor] because it's simple and it has a lot of features.
-If you prefer to use another one, there are a bunch of alternatives such as [Drift] or [Realm] that you can use.
+In our case, we'll use [Floor] because it's simple and has many features.
+If you'd prefer to use another one, there are a bunch of alternatives, such as [Drift] or [Realm], you can use.

 METER IMAGEN DE COMO QUEDA LA

-To make this project simpler, we will use just a `StatefulWidget` to display the data.
+We will use a `StatefulWidget` to display the data to simplify this Project.
-However, in a real project, you should use a state management package, like [Bloc] or [Provider].
+However, in an actual project, you should use a state management package, like [Bloc] or [Provider].

-# Build Xmartlabs OSS Project sample app
+# Sample app: listing our company's OSS projects

-As we mentioned, we want to build an app to display some of Xmartlabs' Open Source projects.
+As mentioned, we want to build an app that displays Xmartlabs' Open Source projects.

-Here is how it will look:
+Here's how it will look:

 ADD GIF

-At the beginning, we have to create a new Flutter project and create the Project entity.
+First, we have to create a new Flutter project and the Project's entity.

 ```dart